-- Teachers and teaching assistants assess children's progression in early reading regularly using the Teacher Assessment Framework (TAF). - · Children continue to read books, which are matched to the sounds that children are learning in class. - · Children are also provided with a book from the phonics scheme and a book of their choice from the library/reading corner. - Teachers and teaching assistants continue to read on an individual basis with children as necessary.
+- Teachers and teaching assistants assess children's progression in early reading regularly using the Teacher Assessment Framework (TAF). - Children continue to read books, which are matched to the sounds that children are learning in class. - Children are also provided with a book from the phonics scheme and a book of their choice from the library/reading corner. - Teachers and teaching assistants continue to read on an individual basis with children as necessary.
 How often and who is based on assessment of progress.
 Children who are working significantly below age related expectations are heard more regularly in order to support progress. - As we know the importance of all children reading well as soon as possible, we put a great emphasis on reading with an adult in Key Stage 1, with the aim on securing this skill in the earliest school years. - In Year 1, children are taught to read through Little Wandle Phonics and Reading sessions. - As children progress through Key Stage 1, they are taught to read through whole-class 'Big Read' sessions.
-The main focus is on inference, vocabulary and retrieval skills. - The school follows Little Wandle Letters and Sounds and children receive daily phonics sessions in year one. (see appendix three) - · Children in Year 2 who did not pass the phonics screening test receive phonics intervention.
+The main focus is on inference, vocabulary and retrieval skills. - The school follows Little Wandle Letters and Sounds and children receive daily phonics sessions in year one. (see appendix three) - Children in Year 2 (and above) who still require support to reach the expected standard for reading, will continue to receive additional phonics support until they meet these standards.
+This includes Rapid Catch Up sessions.